Anatomiclab/GastroFLOW/README.md

 requireTile_.csv: A .csv file containing the cases' WSIs predicted as negative (non-CA) by the GCNet model.

-Those list contains the case ID, malignancy prediction scores computed from 11 MLP networks ensembled as GCNet, the case WSIs' prediction **("positive" indicates CA, while "negative" indicate non-CA)**, and the mean malignancy scores of 11 MLP networks ensembled as GCNet.
+Those lists contain the case ID, malignancy prediction scores computed from 11 MLP networks ensembled as GCNet, the case WSIs' prediction **("positive" indicates CA, while "negative" indicate non-CA)**, and the mean malignancy scores of 11 MLP networks ensembled as GCNet.

 By following these steps, you will be able to generate cross-validation result using GCNet.
 To evaluate the cross-validation performance of GCNet, please refer to the "Post-Processing" section.